Plant Finder

 Edible Qualities

-Golden Butterwax Bush Bean is an annual vegetable plant that is typically grown for its edible qualities.
+Golden Butterwax Bush Bean is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces yellow long pods which are harvested from mid summer to early fall.
 The pods have a pleasant taste and a crisp texture.

 The pods are most often used in the following ways: